Learning low-rank latent mesoscale structures in networks: Convergence Analysis

 In this subsection, we establish the convergence properties of the MCMC algorithms (see Algorithms~\ref{alg:pivot} and~\ref{alg:glauber}) for sampling a $k$-walk according to the target distribution $\pi_{F\rightarrow \G}$ {(see \eqref{eq:def_embedding_F_N}).} Recall that this {distribution} {is} the uniform distribution on the set of all homomorphisms $F\rightarrow \G$ when the motif $F$ and the network $\G$ are both symmetric and unweighted (see \eqref{eq:def_embedding_F_N_uniform}).

-\begin{prop} Fix a network $\G=(V,A)$ and {a} $k$-chain motif $F=([k], A_{F})$.
+\begin{prop} Fix a network $\G = (V,A)$ and a $k$-chain motif $F=([k], A_{F})$.
 Let $(\x_{t})_{t\ge 0}$ denote a sequence of homomorphisms $\x_{t}: F \rightarrow \G$ that we generate using the exact pivot chain (in which we use Algorithm~\ref{alg:pivot} with $\mathtt{AcceptProb}=\mathtt{Exact}$) or the Glauber chain (in which we use Algorithm~\ref{alg:glauber}).
-Suppose that \begin{description}[leftmargin=0.7cm, topsep=0.2pt, itemsep=0.1cm] \item{\textup{(a)}} The weight matrix $A$ is `bidirectional' (i.e., $A(x,y)>0$ implies that $A(y,x)>0$ for all $x,y \in V$) and that the {undirected and unweighted} graph $(V, \one(A>0))$ is connected and non-bipartite. \end{description} It then follows that $(\x_{t})_{t\ge 0}$ is an irreducible and aperiodic Markov chain with the unique stationary distribution $\pi_{F\rightarrow \G}$ that we defined in \eqref{eq:def_embedding_F_N}. \end{prop}
+Suppose that \begin{description}[leftmargin=0.7cm, topsep=0.2pt, itemsep=0.1cm] \item{\textup{(a)}} The weight matrix $A$ is `bidirectional' (i.e., $A(x,y)>0$ implies that $A(y,x)>0$ for all $x,y \in V$) and that the binary network $(V, \one(A>0))$ is connected and non-bipartite. \end{description} It then follows that $(\x_{t})_{t\ge 0}$ is an irreducible and aperiodic Markov chain with the unique stationary distribution $\pi_{F\rightarrow \G}$ that we defined in \eqref{eq:def_embedding_F_N}. \end{prop}

-\begin{proof} { This proposition was proved rigorously in~\cite[Thms.
-5.7 and 5.8]{lyu2019sampling}.
-In the present paper, we sketch the proof for the exact pivot chain to illustrate the main idea behind the acceptance probability in \eqref{eq:pivot_chain_acceptance_prob}. {The} trajectory of the first node $\x_{t}(1)$ of the homomorphism $\x$ gives a {standard} random walk on the network $\G$ that is modified by the Metropolis--Hastings algorithm (see, e.g.,~\cite[Sec.
+\begin{proof} This proposition was proved rigorously in~\cite[Thms.
+5.7 and 5.8]{lyu2023sampling}.
+In the present paper, we sketch the proof for the exact pivot chain to illustrate the main idea behind the acceptance probability in \eqref{eq:pivot_chain_acceptance_prob}.
+The trajectory of the first node $\x_{t}(1)$ of the homomorphism $\x$ gives a standard random walk on the network $\G$ that is modified by the Metropolis--Hastings algorithm (see, e.g.,~\cite[Sec.
 3.2]{levin2017markov}) so that it has the following marginal distribution as its unique stationary distribution:

-where {the denominator $\mathtt{Z}=\mathtt{Z}(F,\G)$ is the normalization constant that we call the {`homomorphism density'} of $F$ in $\G$ (see~\cite{lovasz2012large})} {and} the numerator is proportional to the probability of sampling $x_{2},\ldots,x_{{k}}\in [n]$ {for $\x_{t}(2),\ldots,\x_{t}(k)$.} Fix a homomorphism $\x:F\rightarrow \G$ with $\x(i)=x_{i}$ for $i=1,\ldots,k$.
-We {then obtain} {
+where {the denominator $\mathtt{Z}=\mathtt{Z}(F,\G)$ is the normalization constant that we call the `homomorphism density' of $F$ in $\G$ (see~\cite{lovasz2012large})} {and} the numerator is proportional to the probability of sampling $x_{2},\ldots,x_{{k}} \in [n]$ {for $\x_{t}(2),\ldots,\x_{t}(k)$.} Fix a homomorphism $\x:F\rightarrow \G$ with $\x(i) = x_{i}$ for $i=1,\ldots,k$.
+We then obtain

-} where the approximation in the {second} line above becomes exact as $t\rightarrow \infty$. } \end{proof}
+where the approximation in the second line above becomes exact as $t\rightarrow \infty$. \end{proof}

 We now prove Proposition~\ref{prop:approximate_pivot}, which guarantees the convergence of the approximate pivot chain and gives an explicit formula for its unique stationary distribution.